tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 **To cite this document specifically, use the following:**

 TDWG Biodiversity Data Quality Interest Group Task Group 2: Data Quality Tests and Assertions.
-2025.
-BDQ Tests and Assertions.
-Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/bdqtest/terms/2025-05-10>
+2026.
+Guide to the BDQ Tests and Their Use.
+Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/bdq/docs/guide/bdqtest/2026-04-19>

 **Biodiversity Information Standards (TDWG)**